 All corporate members of ETI agree to adopt the *ETI Base Code of labour practice, which is based on the standards of the International Labour Organisation (ILO).

-In May 2017, we were awarded "Achiever" level by ETI.
+Since May 2017, we have maintained "Achiever" level by ETI standards, highlighting our progress on the ETI landscape.
 This reflects the amazing work we are doing in our factories.
-The ETI base code provides the minimum standards we adhere to with our factories.
-Achiever status means we far exceed these standards.
+The ETI base code is the standard we aim to adhere to across all of our supply chain.

 As part of the ETI we actively listen to shared experiences, attend working groups, evaluate our factories regularly against set standards and pilot new initiatives across our supply chain to establish good ethical practice.